 Welcome!
-Investing in startups can be rewarding, but is also considered risky.
-It is important to be educated on startup investing before participating.
-We have created this education center as one resource to help you on your way.
+Investing in startups can be rewarding, but it is important to be educated on startup investing as well as the risks involved before participating.
+We created the FundersClub Education Center as a resource to help you get started.

-Individuals who invest in startups are called angel investors (Angel Investing), whereas institutions that invest in startups are called Venture Capital firms.
-Conventionally, only large institutional investors such as endowment funds, large family offices, fund of funds, and pension funds have been able to gain exposure to the returns of startups funded by venture capital firms.
-FundersClub lowers the barrier to diversify one's portfolio to include the types of investments traditionally targeted by top VC firms, and uniquely is open to both individual and institutional investors.
+Individuals who invest in startups are called angel investors (see Angel Investing), whereas firms that are set up to invest in startups are called Venture Capital firms, or VCs (see Venture Capital).
+Conventionally, only a small number of institutional investors such as select endowment funds, family offices, fund of funds, and pension funds have been able to invest in top VC firms.
+As the world’s leading online VC, FundersClub lowers the barrier to diversify one's portfolio to include the types of investments traditionally targeted by top VC firms, and uniquely is open to both individual and institutional investors.

 An investor that invests in a startup is buying a portion of the startup, with the intent to share in the possible upside were that startup to later become successful.
 Financial returns are realized by the investor when a liquidity event occurs, such as a secondary sale of stock, an acquisition, or an IPO.
-These events can take a long time (e.g. 4-7 years), and may not occur at all if the company is not successful, often resulting in a write-off of the entire investment.
+These events, and thus receiving back investment capital, can take a long time (e.g. 4-7 years is typical), and may not occur at all if the company is not successful, often resulting in a write-off of the entire investment.

 Sophisticated startup investors who are seeking a financial gain generally expect the majority of the startups in their portfolio to become total or partial losses, with the minority of the startups in their portfolio returning such a high profit so as to both make up for the portfolio losers as well as to generate an overall portfolio profit.
 As implied above, startup investing is generally known to be high risk, high reward.
 As a result, diversification is a strategy employed by many professional startup investors to help balance wins and losses (see Diversification).